 ‘Kids in cages:’ It’s true that Obama built the cages at the border.
-But Trump’s Zero Tolerance immigration policy had no precedent.
+But Trump’s ‘zero tolerance’ immigration policy had no precedent.

 Its grim, industrial appearance, however, was redolent of a livestock operation, rather than a humane facility.
 Migrants and some agents soon derided it as “la perrera” — the dog kennel.

-The facility was controversial at the time, but it wasn’t until Trump’s Zero Tolerance episode in spring 2018 that the facility came to symbolize the kind of administrative cruelty associated with the intentional separation of children from their parents by the government.
+The facility was controversial at the time, but it wasn’t until Trump’s “zero tolerance” episode in spring 2018 that the facility came to symbolize the kind of administrative cruelty associated with the intentional separation of children from their parents by the government.

 As criticism of the separation practices grew, the government allowed television crews inside the CPC, intending to show that families were being treated humanely.
 It backfired.
 Instead, viewers were shocked and appalled at the sight of children staring back through the chain links of a human warehouse.

-Trump ended Zero Tolerance in June 2018, after six weeks.
+Trump ended the zero-tolerance efforts in June 2018, after six weeks.
 The controversy and attention the episode generated — and Trump’s declaration that children would no longer be separated — was something on which smugglers quickly seized.
 They began telling would-be clients that children were a passport into the United States.

 A new migration wave built, and by May 2019, more than 144,000 migrants were taken into U.S. custody amid a record surge of Central American families and children.
 The CPC filled to nearly twice its capacity, and while the Trump administration occasionally allowed lawmakers and reporters inside, it imposed strict controls on filming and photography.